 By: Luis Hernández Navarro

 Guadalupe Vázquez Luna is a hurricane with a woman’s body.
 Small, with the face of a girl despite her 30 years, her voice has an immeasurable power.
-She is not ready to shit up and says so.
+She is not ready to shut up and says so.
 Although she apologizes when speaking Spanish, which is her second language (the first is Tzotzil), her Spanish is impeccable.

 “Lupita” was barely 10 years old when paramilitaries murdered her parents, five brothers, her grandmother and her uncle.
 On December 22, 1997 they were praying for peace in the Acteal chapel when PRIístas armed and protected by the police arrived shooting.
 They massacred 45 innocent people.
 She still hears the crying, the moaning of the men, of the women, of the babies and children that were there.